hashedalgorithm/draupnir/README.md

 - **properties**: _Required._ An object containing the properties of the schema.
 It is of type `TProperties`.
 - **conditions**: _Required._ An array containing conditions to be applied to the schema.
 It is of type `TCondition[]`.
 - **meta**: Optional.
 You can have property specific custom meta data and can access it in your custom widgets or logics.
 It is of type Record<string, string>`.
+- **catchAll**: Optional.
+You can have catch all properties that you passing in custom children section in form by settting this flag to true. be default it is set to false`.

 These keys provide essential information and configuration options for defining a schema within Draupnir, ensuring flexibility and customization in form generation.